São Paulo Freshers' Event

 - Promote the event in local schools and colleges

-- Mingle with attendees and provide a presentation on life in Cambridge
+- Attend the event and provide a brief presentation on life in Cambridge

 - Help with recruiting current student volunteers to attend the event